loopandlearn/news/docs/edition/2026-03-26.md

 ### *Loop and Learn* Discord

-*Loop and Learn* hosts a Discord community as an alternative to Facebook—both as a backup and for those who prefer Discord.
+*Loop and Learn* has begun hosting a Discord community as an alternative to Facebook—both as a backup and for those who prefer Discord.
 Join us at [`https://loopandlearn.org/discord`](https://loopandlearn.org/discord) and help shape it!
 We’re not scaling back on Facebook, so if that’s where you connect with us, please keep doing so.

 - - -